 In which “N” is the number of component waste streams and “Q” and “C” are the flow rate (MGD) and the constituent concentration (mg/L) associated with each of the “N” waste streams.
 “Qt” is the total flow rate of the combined waste streams.

-Maximum allowable mass emission rate, whether for a 24-hour, weekly 7-day, monthly 30-day, or 6-month period, is a limitation expressed as a daily rate determined with the formulas in the paragraph above, using the effluent concentration limit specified in the permit for the period and the specified allowable flow.

-POTW removal efficiency is the ratio of pollutants removed by the treatment facilities to pollutants entering the treatment facilities (expressed as a percentage).
+Removal Efficiency.
+The ratio of pollutants removed by the treatment facilities to pollutants entering the treatment facilities (expressed as a percentage).
 The Discharger shall determine removal efficiencies using monthly averages (by calendar month unless otherwise specified) of pollutant concentration of influent and effluent samples collected at about the same time and using the following equation (or its equivalent):

-Removal Efficiency (%) = 100 [1-(Effluent Concentration/Influent Concentration)]
+Removal Efficiency (%) = 100 × [1-(Effluent Concentration/Influent Concentration)]

-Biosolids means the solids, semi-liquid suspensions of solids, residues, screenings, grit, scum, and precipitates separated from or created in wastewater by the unit processes of a treatment system.
-It also includes, but is not limited to, all supernatant, filtrate, centrate, decantate, and thickener overflow and underflow in the solids handling parts of the wastewater treatment system.

-Blending is the practice of recombining wastewater that has been biologically treated with wastewater that has bypassed around biological treatment units.
+Blending – the practice of bypassing biological treatment units and recombining the bypass wastewater with biologically-treated wastewater.

-Bottom sediment sample is (1) a separate grab sample taken at each sampling station for the determination of selected physical-chemical parameters, or (2) four grab samples collected from different locations in the immediate vicinity of a sampling station while the boat is anchored and analyzed separately for macroinvertebrates.

-Composite sample is a sample composed of individual grab samples collected manually or by an automatic sampling device on the basis of time or flow as specified in the MRP.
-For flow-based composites, the proportion of each grab sample included in the composite sample shall be within plus or minus five percent (+/-5%) of the representative flow rate of the waste stream being measured at the time of grab sample collection.
+Composite Sample – a sample composed of individual grab samples collected manually or by an automatic sampling device on the basis of time or flow as specified in the MRP.
+For flow-based composites, the proportion of each grab sample included in the composite sample shall be within plus or minus five percent (+/-5%) of the representative flow of the waste stream being measured at the time of grab sample collection.
 Alternatively, equal volume grab samples may be individually analyzed with the flow-weighted average calculated by averaging flow-weighted ratios of each grab sample analytical result.
 Grab samples comprising time-based composite samples shall be collected at intervals not greater than those specified in the MRP.
 The quantity of each grab sample comprising a time-based composite sample shall be a set of flow proportional volumes as specified in the MRP.
-If a particular time-based or flow-based composite sampling protocol is not specified in the MRP, the Discharger shall determine and implement the most representative sampling protocol for the given parameter subject to Executive Officer approval.
+If a particular time-based or flow-based composite sampling protocol is not specified in the MRP, the Discharger shall determine and implement the most representative protocol.

-Depth-integrated sample is defined as a water or waste sample collected by allowing a sampling device to fill during a vertical traverse in the waste or receiving water body being sampled.
-The Discharger shall collect depth-integrated samples in such a manner that the collected sample will be representative of the waste or water body at that sampling point.

-Flow sample is an accurate measurement of the average daily flow volume using a properly calibrated and maintained flow measuring device.
+Duplicate Sample – a second sample taken from the same source and at the same time as an initial sample (such samples are typically analyzed identically to measure analytical variability).

-Grab sample is an individual sample collected in a short period of time not exceeding 15 minutes.
-Grab samples represent only the condition that exists at the time the wastewater is collected.
+Grab Sample – an individual sample collected during a short period not exceeding 15 minutes.
+Grab samples represent only the condition that exists at the time the sample is collected.